When should you bring your little troublemaker to the dentist for the first time?

 The first visit doesn’t mean getting a procedure – or even an X-ray.
 A pediatric specialist will keep an eye on your child’s ‘milk teeth’ (temporary teeth) and catch developing infections, plaque and any potential problems.
 Remember, your child may have temporary teeth till they are 12 years old – so you need to keep them healthy!

 Not just your kid, you need to be prepared too.
 Remember, children will pick up on parents’ anxiety.
 Stay calm and don’t use words like ‘hurt’, ‘pain’ or ‘scared’.

 What happens at the first dentist appointment?

 Your child’s first visit to the dentist may be as a baby or pre-school toddler.
-The dentist will examine gums, tongue, bite and teeth, if they have erupted.
-The dentist will tell you how you should take care of your baby’s teeth, give you advice on diet and if you should use a fluoride toothpaste.
+The dentist will examine gums, tongue, bite, and teeth if they have erupted.
+The dentist will tell you how you should take care of your baby’s teeth, give you advice on diet and if you should use fluoride toothpaste.